What is a Biomedical Engineer?

 - Biomaterials Engineer

-There were about 21,300 jobs for Biomedical Engineer in 2016 (in the United States).
+In the United States, there were 21,300 jobs for Biomedical Engineer in 2016.
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Biomedical Engineer by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+There will be an estimated 1,600 positions for Biomedical Engineer per year.

 The states with the most job growth for Biomedical Engineer are Utah, Arkansas, and Nebraska.
 Watch out if you plan on working in Oklahoma, Louisiana, or Illinois.
 These states have the worst job growth for this type of profession.